diabolicallabs/vertx-cron/README.md

     }

 **cron_expression** is a standard cron expression as is frequently used on Linux systems.
-As an example, "*/5 * * * * ?" would result in an event being fired every 5 seconds.
+As an example, "*/5 * * * * ?" would result in an event being fired every 5 seconds on the 5's.

 Most Cron implementation do not allow the scheduling of events down to the second, they will only allow minutely specifications.
 We are borrowing the org.quartz.CronExpression class from the Quartz Scheduler project that *does* allow the specification of seconds.